Intro-Ventors/Re-Co-Desktop/README.md

 # Re-Co

 Reality Core (Re-Co) for short is a virtual desktop solution which enables users to use mobile phones to interact with the desktop computer rather than investing on expensive dedicated VR gear.
+This repository contains the desktop application's codebase.

 ## Team members